shubham4564/ecc-pre-sc/README.md

 python benchmarks/bench_reencrypt.py
 ```

-## Notes
+## Troubleshooting

-- Always run commands from the repository root.
-- If you redeploy with [src/CODeployment.py](../src/CODeployment.py), rerun [src/SP.py](../src/SP.py) and [src/CountChecker.py](../src/CountChecker.py) against the new deployment.
-- If a block explorer does not immediately show the contract, wait for indexing and verify you are checking the Sepolia network.
+- If the block explorer does not show the contract immediately, wait for indexing and verify the address on the Sepolia network.
+- If you redeploy using [src/CODeployment.py](src/CODeployment.py), rerun [src/SP.py](src/SP.py) and [src/CountChecker.py](src/CountChecker.py) against the new deployment.
+- If a script cannot find a JSON file, make sure the deployment step completed first.
+- If transaction execution fails, verify `.env` values, wallet funding, and RPC connectivity.

+## Purpose of the project

+The project demonstrates how proxy re-encryption can be combined with smart contracts to enforce access control and maintain tamper-resistant usage accounting.
+It is suitable for experimentation, benchmarking, and reproduction of the ECC-PRE workflow described in the associated research context.